 By the evening, I was feeling completely overwhelmed.
 There was still so much to do… and it was apparently time to sleep.

 The following day, it was pouring rain and I’m pretty sure the damn squirrels in front of the house were mocking me—stupid creatures.
 I had a sore throat and I felt feverish.
-Feng was dealing with a toothache and we were both realizing Mark wouldn’t start school before another full week (which is, in parenting time, two eternities of chaos and darkness).
+Feng was dealing with a toothache and we both realized Mark wouldn’t start school before another full week (which is, in parenting time, two eternities of chaos and darkness).

 It went downhill from here.
 I developed a full-blown cold (probably a virus I picked up on the plane) and I could barely function.
 Feng was coughing and dreading the dentist’s verdict on the tooth.
 More rain was forecast for the Labour Day long weekend.

-That’s when the fridge we had just filled with groceries decided to give up on life and on us—in a loud, last middle-of-the-night attempt to alert us on a hidden pathology we didn’t suspect, it buzzed and vibrated to death.
+That’s when the fridge we had just filled with groceries decided to give up on life and on us—in a loud, last middle-of-the-night attempt to alert us to a hidden pathology we didn’t suspect, it buzzed and vibrated to death.
 We woke up to a watery freezer and a warm fridge.

 We lost ice cream, fish sticks and chicken nuggets in the battle.
 One pizza was saved and cooked for dinner.
 RIP, uneaten food.

 “No, Mark, no hurricane here!”
 I stated.
 “The house won’t be destroyed, promise.
 We are safe!”
 I added as cheerfully as I could, completely under the weather.

 On Thursday, Feng dropped us off in front of the school.
 The day had come, Mark would officially be a senior kindergarten instead of a junior kindergarten which may not be a resume-worthy achievement but was nothing short of a miracle for an almost five-year-old who has been counting down the days to his birthday since March.